Biomedical Informatics and Data Science (NLM)

 There is a cumulative limit of 12 credit hours that may be taken at other host institutions combined.

-There is one form that has been agreed upon by all registrar’s offices at GCC institutions, which is available on the Rice Registrar Visiting Student web page, under Graduate Students.
+There is one form that has been agreed upon by all registrar’s offices at GCC institutions, which is available on the Rice Registrar web page, under Graduate Students.
+PhD students use the inter-institutional course registration form (under Graduate Students), and postdocs use the Visiting Auditor Registration form (under Visiting Students) to audit courses.

 Although this form is located on the Rice web site, it was agreed upon by the registrars of all participating institutions, so it may be used by graduate students from one GCC institution to attend courses at another GCC institution.